dominant-strategies/quai-docusaurus/docs/develop/tutorials/single-chain.md

 ## Introduction

 This article shows how to **deploy a simple smart contract using Hardhat** on any of Quai Network's 9 chains.
 This tutorial covers deploying a **simple, non SolidityX** based smart contract to a single chain within Quai Network.
-For more complex deployments involving SolidityX or multi-chain deployments, visit the [Advanced Tutorial Page](../tutorials/multi-chain.md).
+For more complex deployments involving SolidityX or multi-chain deployments, visit the [Multi-Chain Deployment Tutorial](../tutorials/multi-chain.md).

 :::warning
 If you want to skip basic environment setup for contract deployment, the [hardhat-example](https://github.com/dominant-strategies/hardhat-example) repository provides a **pre-configured environment for deploying smart contracts on Quai Network**.
 Clone the repository on your local machine to get started.